Non-continuation summary: UK Performance Indicators

 Table D - Percentage of UK domiciled full-time entrants who did not leave within 50 days of commencement not continuing in HE after their first year by location of HE provider and academic year of entry

-Focusing on the time trend (Chart 6), non-continuation rates among young and mature, full-time first degree students have seen an increase in the last few years although a small decrease was observed for 2018/19 entrants.
+Focusing on the time trend (Chart 6), non-continuation rates among young, and mature, full-time first degree students have observed a further decrease in the percentage of 2019/20 entrants not continung in HE following the small decrease observed for 2018/19 entrants.

-With regards to other undergraduate entrants, the non-continuation rate for young, full-time students in the UK has seen a decrease over the last few years, with a small increase for 2018/19 entrants while for mature entrants there have been fluctuations in the rate.
+With regards to other undergraduate entrants, the non-continuation rate for young, full-time students in the UK has seen a general decrease over the last few years, while for mature entrants there have been fluctuations in the rate.

 Chart 6 - Percentage of UK domiciled entrants who did not leave within 50 days of commencement not continuing in HE after their first year by academic year